EPM 101Financial Close

 Financial Statement Production

-Finally, financial statements are produced, reviewed and approved.
+Statements are produced, reviewed and approved.
 Disclosures are prepared.
 Results are communicated to stakeholders.
 Only then is the period truly closed.

 Why the Close Is So Difficult in Practice

-Data arrives from multiple systems and teams, often on different schedules.
+The close is difficult because it compresses complexity into a fixed timeline.
+Data arrives from multiple systems and teams on different schedules.
 Dependencies between tasks create bottlenecks.
 Late adjustments ripple through downstream processes.
 Manual workarounds introduce risk.

 As organizations grow, the close becomes less about accounting mechanics and more about coordination.
 Every new entity, system or reporting requirement adds friction.
-What was once manageable becomes fragile.
+Close challenges emerge from accumulated inefficiencies, unclear ownership and processes that no longer scale.

-The Relationship Between Close, Reconciliation and Consolidation
+Close, Reconciliation and Consolidation

-The close, reconciliation and consolidation are tightly linked but distinct.
+These three processes are tightly linked but distinct.

-Strong finance organizations treat these processes as a continuum, not silos.
+Strong finance organizations treat these as a continuum, not silos.
 Timing, ownership and dependencies are clearly defined.

 Who Owns the Financial Close

-The close works best when there is a clear owner, a documented process and visible progress.
+When ownership is ambiguous, tasks slip, issues are missed and accountability fades.
+The close works best with a clear owner, documented process and visible progress.

 The Cost of a Slow or Fragile Close

-A fast close that produces unreliable numbers creates downstream cost.
-Revisions, restatements, audit findings and loss of confidence are far more expensive than an extra day or two.
+Close performance is often measured in days, but speed alone is a misleading metric.
+A fast close that produces unreliable numbers creates downstream cost — revisions, restatements, audit findings and loss of confidence are far more expensive than an extra day or two.

 Conversely, an overly cautious close that drags on unnecessarily limits decision-making and frustrates the business.